qq431169079/ShadowSuiteFramework/README.md

 + [ISSUE]: Notepad bug fixes...
 BUGGY!

 + [ISSUE]: Python requirements has no info if it is python 2 or 3.

++ [ISSUE]: On termux, (but maybe also in other systems) try to run vim via 'run vim [FILENAME]' and go to another app.
+When you go back, a very buggy UI will show.

 # License and Copying
 ------------------------